Skip to main content

 2. Paste the new motor6d into Animations.Deps.AnimatedObjects.

-3. Rename the new motor6d to tool.Name.
+3. Rename the new motor6d to tool.Name ("Sword" in the example).

 4. Create two StringValues inside of the new motor6d and name them "Part0Name" and "Part1Name".

-5. Set Part0Name.Value to motor6d.Part0.Name and Part1Name.Value to motor6d.Part1.Name.
+5. Set Part0Name.Value to motor6d.Part0.Name ("Right Arm" in the example) and Part1Name.Value to motor6d.Part1.Name ("Handle" in the example).

 6. (optional) Configure your AnimationIds module to enable auto attaching and auto detaching.